YongchengYAO/snnUNet/README.md

 **snnUNet** is an interface for the training, fine-tuning, evaluation, and inference of [nnUNet (v1)](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1).
 It is part of the [**CartiMorph Toolbox**](https://github.com/YongchengYAO/CartiMorph-Toolbox) and the [**CartiMorph**](https://github.com/YongchengYAO/CartiMorph) project.
 If you use **snnUNet**, please cite the CartiMorph and nnUNet paper.

-> Yongcheng Yao, Junru Zhong, Liping Zhang, Sheheryar Khan, Weitian Chen.
-“CartiMorph: a framework for automated knee articular cartilage morphometrics.”
-Medical Image Analysis (accepted)
+> Yao Y, Zhong J, Zhang L, Khan S, Chen W. CartiMorph: A framework for automated knee articular cartilage morphometrics.
+Medical Image Analysis.
+2023 Nov 14:103035.

-> Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2020). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
-Nature Methods, 1-9.
+> Isensee F, Jaeger PF, Kohl SA, Petersen J, Maier-Hein KH. nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods.
+2021 Feb;18(2):203-11.

 ## Quick Start